MicrosoftDocs/win32/desktop-src/Msi/bitmap-control.md

 ---
-Description: 'The Bitmap control displays a bitmap or JPEG static picture file.
+Description: The Bitmap control displays a bitmap or JPEG static picture file.
 The Windows Installer will automatically determine the format of the binary data and display the picture.
-The control does not support animation.' ms.assetid: '4b511d8a-1819-4a9b-a942-dc32fade75c6'
+The control does not support animation. ms.assetid: 4b511d8a-1819-4a9b-a942-dc32fade75c6
 title: Bitmap Control
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Bitmap Control

 The Bitmap control displays a bitmap or JPEG static picture file.
 The Windows Installer will automatically determine the format of the binary data and display the picture.
 The control does not support animation.

 **Windows 8 and Windows Server 2012:** The image file can be in any standard format supported by the Windows Imaging Component (WIC), including TIFF, JPEG, PNG, GIF, BMP, and HDPhoto.
 The control does not support animation.

 ## Control Attributes